hiba-naim/livedrop--hibanaim-/docs/ai-first/ai-capability-map.md

 ### Why these two

-I selected **Search Typeahead** and **Smart Product Descriptions** because both improve **conversion** and **trust** while being technically feasible with strong guardrails.
-Typeahead boosts relevance at low latency with validators and fallbacks, and descriptions improve clarity and SEO using only existing product data.
-Both use simple guardrail layers (PII removal, validators, refusal to hallucinate) and human-in-the-loop reviews, keeping integration risk low.
+I chose Search Typeahead and Smart Product Descriptions because both can improve conversion and customer trust while being safe and practical to build.
+Typeahead makes search results more relevant and fast, with checks and backups if something fails.
+Smart descriptions make product pages clearer and help with SEO, using only the product data we already have.
+Both have simple safety steps (like removing sensitive info, validators, and human review if needed), so the risk of adding them is low.